PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/information_extration_pipelines/document_scene_information_extraction_en.md

 ![](https://github.com/user-attachments/assets/90cb740b-7741-4383-bc4c-663f9d042d02)

-The **PP-ChatOCRv3-doc** pipeline includes modules for **Table Structure Recognition, Layout Detection Module, Text Detection, Text Recognition, Seal Text Detection, Text Image Rectification, and Document Image Orientation Classification**.
+The **PP-ChatOCRv3-doc** pipeline includes modules for **Table Structure Recognition, Layout Detection, Text Detection, Text Recognition, Seal Text Detection, Text Image Rectification, and Document Image Orientation Classification**.

 **If you prioritize model accuracy, choose a model with higher accuracy.
 If you prioritize inference speed, choose a model with faster inference speed.
 If you prioritize model storage size, choose a model with a smaller storage size.** Some benchmarks for these models are as follows: